 [Sweater Guy clears his throat loudly.
 Silence follows.]

 Captain Mustache — Sorry, sorry.
-We’ve been working on that… I wanted to write about Pez, but I found out other parents needed what I had.
+We’ve been working on launching out into conversations nobody cares about… The point is, I wanted to write about Pez, but I found out other parents needed what I had.

 JH — You have a degree?

 Captain Mustache — No. I have experience, dude.
 Experience with my son’s emper tantrums.
 Early diagnosis.
 Expectations.
 Pediatricians.
 Special schools.
 Social Stories.
 You’ve got some of those same experiences, dude.
 People want to hear about it.
 Young parents, especially.

 JH — Well, my wife does a better job of writing advice like that.
 She’s super mom.
 No, seriously.
 She wears the suit to bed and everything.